-If you are a victim of domestic abuse and violence, or know someone who is, there is help available.
-The helpline is available 24 hours a day, 365 days a year and is staffed by trained workers who can offer you support, safety planning, information and advice.
+If you are a victim of domestic abuse and violence, or know someone who is, there is help available - The West Mercia Women's Aid Helpline on 0800 980 3331 is available 24 hours a day, 365 days a year and is staffed by trained workers who can offer you support, safety planning, information and advice.

-Men's Advice Line on 0808 801 0327 (Monday - Friday 9am-5pm)
+Men's Advice Line on 0808 801 0327 (Monday to Friday 9.00am to 5.00pm).

 In an emergency always dial 999 and ask for police.
 If you are not safe to speak - call 999 and then press 55.
 Guidance on the silent calls ("Silent solution"): Silent solution guide (Independent Office for Police Conduct website, opens in a new window).

 Any stay at home instructions as a result of Covid 19 does not apply if you need to leave your home to escape domestic abuse.

 The bill provides protection to millions of people who experience domestic abuse and strengthens measures to tackle perpetrators.
 Website: Landmark Domestic Abuse Bill receives Royal Assent from GOV.UK (opens in a new window)